OasisLMF/OasisPlatform/kubernetes/charts/README.md

 To deploy the Oasis Platform with a PiWind model (default settings):

 1. Deploy platform and the PiWind model to the `default` namespace in your cluster:

     ```
-    # In kubernetes/charts/
+    # If you are in the root of this repository
+    cd charts/

     helm install platform oasis-platform
     helm install models oasis-models

     # If you want monitoring tools
-    helm dependency update oasis-monitoring
     helm install monitoring oasis-monitoring
     ```